 Deleted file retention

-If you delete a file from your device that was previously backed up, Code42 for Enterprise keeps it in the archive for as long as indicated in the deleted files retention setting.
+If you delete a file from your device that was previously backed up, it remains in the archive for as long as indicated in the deleted files retention setting.
 Learn more about retaining and restoring deleted files.

 - Click Save.

 - Sign in to the Code42 app.